BernardQuatermass/exim-wiki/InformationGathering.md

 computer could update in real time a blacklist DNSBL making the blacklist information available to the world within seconds of minutes after the event occurred.
-In this example we'll assume that an Exim server has detected a virus bot and wants to report the IP address if the virus to a centralized blacklist.
+In this example we'll assume that an Exim server has detected a virus bot and wants to report the IP address of the virus to a centralized blacklist.
 The centralized blacklist is receiving the TCP messages from many reporters who are all part of a spam fighting group.